-The only commercial release of dungeon-crawl classic Rogue, Epyx' version is 1.45, while Jon Lane's original release (also on this site) is 1.1.
-I'm not quite sure what the difference is/are between the two versions, except that Epyx probably tidied up the codes and tweaked play balance a little bit before the commercial release.
-For those of you who've been living in caves for the past 15 years, or started your RPG adventuring with Diablo, here's my review of Jon Lane's Rogue, also on this site: |
+The only commercial release of dungeon-crawl classic Rogue, the Epyx' version is 1.45, while Jon Lane's original release (also on this site) is 1.1.
+I'm not quite sure what the differences are between the two versions, except that Epyx probably tidied up the code and tweaked play balance a little bit before the commercial release.
+For those of you who've been living in caves for the past fifteen years, or started your RPG adventuring with Diablo, here's my review of Jon Lane's Rogue, also on this site: "|

-What is so special about the game that it still attract gamers for over a decade?
+What was so special about it?
 Many revoluationary features that have become the norm in today's RPGs.
-Rogue is an ASCII-interfaced (i.e. all text or text-charater based), turn-based, single player dungeon crawl.
-Its attraction lies neither in plot nor puzzles (both of which are paper-thin... you are a treasure hunter not unlike the Adventurer in Infocom's Zork), but in the seemingly endless combinations of features, a wide variety of monsters and loot, and randomly generated dungeon that guarantees infinite replayability.
-In short, Rogue is to RPGs what Crowther's mainframe Adventure is to adventures: a revolutionary game that spawned a genre.
-It may not stand the test of time very well after all these years, but for those who want to get a sense of where today's blockbuster dungeon crawls the likes of Diablo descend from, Rogue is it.
-Two thumbs up!"
+Rogue is an ASCII-interfaced (i.e. all text or text-charater-based), turn-based, single-player dungeon crawl.
+Its attraction lies neither in plot nor puzzles but in the seemingly endless combinations of elements, a wide variety of monsters and loot, and randomly generated dungeon that guarantees infinite replayability.
+It may not stand the test of time very well after all these years, but for those who want to get a sense of where today's blockbuster dungeon crawls – the likes of Diablo – descend from, Rogue is it.
+Two thumbs up!"Reviewed by: Underdogs